Home Health Star Ratings

 When are Quality of Patient Care Star Ratings Updated? – The Quality of Patient Care Star Ratings were first published on HHC in July, 2015, and will be updated quarterly thereafter based on the new data that are published on Home Health Compare.

 Quality of Patient Care Star Rating Provider Preview Reports - Provider preview reports showing the Quality of Patient Care Star Ratings and rating calculations for each agency are distributed to each agency approximately 3.5 months before the ratings are published on Home Health Compare.
-Agencies have several weeks to review and, if they can submit evidence that the data used to calculate the measures were inaccurate or incomplete to the extent that their star rating was affected, they can request CMS review of their rating.
+Agencies have several weeks to review and if they can submit evidence of an error in calculation, they can request CMS review of their rating.
 CMS sponsored a webinar to review the format of the report and the process for requesting review of the Quality of Patient Care Star Rating on March 26, 2015.
 A link to the recording of the webinar is included in the Useful Links section below.
 A sample report illustrating the format of the Quality of Patient Care Star Rating Provider Preview Report and the slides from the webinar are posted in the Downloads section below.

 January 2, 2018